11gscanlan/Advanced-Game-Programming_Documentation/Weekly Tasks/PotionOptimisation.md

 The task for this week was Health Potion Optimisation, we were told to create an algorithm that uses Health potions as efficiently as possible.

 The task was pair programming with Maddie.
-This week we had to do the project in C#, which neither of us were familiar with,  so this was quite confusing.

 For the task, we created a while loop tied to whether the player's current health was lower than their maximum health.
 Within that we created some else if statements so that the player wouldn't consume larger health potions if they didn't need to.
 So if they only needed to heal 30, they would first drink a 20 health potion, then a 10.